The Twelve Growth Phases

 Dì Wàng (帝旺) — Imperial Prosperity

 Peak power.
 The emperor on the throne.
-Maximum strength and influence — but also maximum exposure to challenge.
-The element is at its zenith; the only direction from here is down.
-"What reaches the extreme must reverse" (物极必反).
+High strength and influence, paired with high exposure to challenge.
+The element is at its zenith; classical theory warns that extremes tend to invite reversal.

 Shuāi (衰) — Decline